arrno/gliter/README.md

 "The second parent node" in this context can also be called the func at index 1 of the fourth stage.

-Throttle stages will not be logged but will increment the node id indexes.
+**Throttle and buffer stages are the only stage types that won't be logged explicitly but will increment the node id indexes.**

 > Note, you only pay for what you use.
 If logging it not enabled, these states are not tracked.